kaidez/kaidez.com/_posts/2015-05-22-write-code.md

 ## How I did all this

-I am 100% convinced that all this came to be thanks a decision I made months ago to try write at least one piece of web stack code everyday.
+I am 100% convinced that all this came to be thanks a decision I made months ago to try write at least one piece of web stack code a day.
 I missed as few days as my GitHub contribution map shows, but I've mostly followed through with this decision.

 <img src="/img/git-contrib-map.jpg" class="imgBorderMaxWidth" alt="kaidez GitHub Contribution Map" />

-By doing this, I learned a lot of new
+Some of the code was work-related, some of it was for [the lynda.com courses I created](/lynda-kaidez/ "Read about the lynda.com courses I created").
+A lot of it was just me firing up a new Git repo and trying out some new concept library or framework.

+And in many cases, the code I wrote required I learn something I didn't know before.
+This included promises, complex JavaScript inheritance, web components and developing code in a Node environment.

+Learning new code things almost always requires the need to solve problems, particularly with JS.